InspiraEnterprise/EPM/EPM-Automation/README.md

 Pre-requisites
     1. Logic App Contributor Role
     2. Log Analytics contributor role
-    3. either use a system assigned managed identity to ingest logs into workspace
+    3. either use a system assigned managed identity to ingest logs into workspace.
     4. API key from Open Ai
         to obtain this key you can navigate to -https://platform.openai.com/overview Go to profile and generate a key from there to use in your logic app.